xlar54/plus4-emu-m65/README.md

 This is a simple Commodore Plus 4 emulator for the Mega65 computer

+The latest build is in the Target directory as a d81

 It uses screen mirroring rather than scanline rendering to make it faster than it would be otherwise.

 Current Features: